Many people ask if they can use their digital camera as a webcam. In

 function with a camera actually makes the camera seem 'cheap'.

-webcam?
-Probably not, but here's how
+; but here's how

 you can tell.
 Make sure you've installed all the software you can find